Chart Color Schemes

 Population

-Population growth drivers in Caloundra - Kings Beach are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Caloundra - Kings Beach are above average based on AreaSearch's ranking of recent, and medium to long-term trends

 Caloundra - Kings Beach's population is around 7,123 as of Nov 2025.
-This reflects an increase since the 2021 Census figure of 6,973 people, a rise of 150 individuals (2.2%).
-The change is inferred from ABS data showing an estimated resident population of 7,072 in June 2024 and an additional 298 validated new addresses since the Census date.
-This results in a population density ratio of 1,785 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Overseas migration was the primary driver behind this growth.
+This reflects an increase of 150 people since the 2021 Census, which reported a population of 6,973 people.
+The change is inferred from the estimated resident population of 7,072 from the ABS as of June 2024 and an additional 298 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,785 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used, with proportional growth weightings applied for age cohorts lacking category splits.
-By 2041, the population is forecast to increase by 2,540 persons, a rise of 34.8% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+A significant population increase is forecast in the top quartile of regional areas across the nation by 2041, with the area expected to increase by 2,540 persons, reflecting a total increase of 34.8% over the 17 years.

 Frequently Asked Questions - Population